-Following the worst terrorist attacks in American history on September 11, 2001, President George W. Bush pledged to bring those responsible to justice, especially the mastermind, Osama bin Laden.
-After failing to capture Bin Laden in Afghanistan, George W. Bush shifted his attention and that of his country to Saddam Hussein and Iraq, neither of which had anything to do with the 9/11 attacks (as history has proven).
-Bush, Jr. wanted a war in Iraq, and with the help of others in his administration he succeeded in waging one regardless of the cost of human lives or his country's treasury.
-George W. Bush’ Iraq War lasted eight and a half years, killed tens of thousands of people, and cost the United States trillions of dollars.
+Following the worst terrorist attacks in American history on September 11, 2001, President George W. Bush pledged to bring those responsible to justice, especially the mastermind behind it all, Osama bin Laden.
+After failing to capture bin Laden in Afghanistan, George W. Bush shifted his attention and that of our country to Saddam Hussein and Iraq, neither of which had anything to do with the 9/11 attacks (as history has proven).
+Bush, Jr., wanted a war in Iraq, and with the help of others in his administration, he succeeded in waging one regardless of its price in human lives or expense to his country's treasury.
+George W. Bush’s Iraq War lasted eight and a half years, killed tens of thousands of people, and cost the United States trillions of dollars.

-Terry Jastrow received his Bachelor Degree in Communications from the University of Houston.
-Upon graduation, he worked for ABC Sports where he became the youngest network producer/director in history.
-His credits include six Olympic games, one Super Bowl, sixty-two major golf championships, and the opening and closing ceremonies of the 1984 Los Angeles Olympics, which was watched by an estimated one billion people around the world.
+Terry Jastrow received his bachelor's degree in communications from the University of Houston.
+Upon graduation, he worked for ABC Sports, where he became the youngest network producer/director in history.
+His credits include one Super Bowl, sixty-two major golf championships, and six Olympic games, including the opening and closing ceremonies of the 1984 Summer Olympics, which were watched by an estimated one billion people around the world.
 As a television producer/director, he has won seven Emmy awards.